BNasmith/PTForsyth/PTFWorkofChrist.md

 sacrifice unto holy and radical judgment.
 There is something much more than being obedient unto death.
-Plenty of men can be obedient unto death ; but the core of Christianity is Christ's being obedient unto judgment, and unto the final judgment of holiness.
+Plenty of men can be obedient unto death; but the core of Christianity is Christ's being obedient unto judgment, and unto the final judgment of holiness.
 It is being obedient to a kind of death prescribed by God, indispen-